Dubosej1/blackjack-trivia/docs/terms.md

 - TRIVIA MODE: The game mode where PLAYER has to answer a Trivia Question, whenever they Hit or Double Down.

 - VALUE (Card): A number that is how much a card is worth in Blackjack's scoring system.
 Based on a card's rank.

+- WIN CONDITION: A way in which a PLAYER can win a bet.

+- WINNINGS: The money won from a successful bet outcome.
+Calculated from the PLAYER's bet amount and the PAYOUT for the Bet outcome or Win Condition fulfilled.